 - Those who are very well-known in their field, such as best-selling authors, can bring in $20,000–$35,000 per talk.

-I'm a diverse speaker.
+What do you mean by diverse speaker?
 How do I add myself into the directory?

 Emerging and experienced speakers are welcome.
-Keynoteworthy focuses on featuring speakers from diverse backgrounds, so to be considered on the directory, you should:
+Keynoteworthy focuses on featuring speakers from diverse backgrounds, so to be considered on the directory, you should ideally:

 - be Australian-based,